-Lease Time: the time in seconds after which an IP Address configuration leased to a DHCP Client expires.
+Note: The Parameters settings will be visible only when this setting is leased to a DHCP Client expires.
 After expiration the lease will be marked as free and reused for future leases.
 The default value is 86400 seconds (24 hours) with the minimum value being 300 seconds (5 minutes) and the maximum 604800 seconds (7 days).